 Improving and finalising the draft Climate Change Plan

-Following publication of the draft Climate Change Plan in January 2017 and subsequent Parliamentary scrutiny of policies and proposals along with consultation with other stakeholders, the Scottish Government is now in the process of improving contents of the final Climate Change Plan.
+Following publication of the draft Climate Change Plan in January 2017 and subsequent Parliamentary scrutiny of policies and proposals along with consultation with other stakeholders, the Scottish Government is now in the process of improving contents of the final Climate Change Plan, due to be published in February 2018.
 As part of this process, we are considering recommendations provided by the Environment, Climate Change and Land Reform Committee, the Rural Economy and Connectivity Committee, the Local Government and Communities Committee and the Economy, Jobs and Fair Work Committee.
 The Scottish Government has set up an Advisory Group who acts as a critical friend as the plan is being finalised.
 The Advisory Group is helping us identify any emerging issues of relevance across the plan and advise on external engagement process.
 Agenda, minutes and outcomes of those meetings can be viewed below.

 First Meeting - 20 June 2017

 Third Meeting - 23 August 2017

 Strategic Environmental Assessment

 The Scottish Government has undertaken a joint Strategic Environmental Assessment (SEA) of the draft Climate Change Plan and draft Scottish Energy Strategy.
 This assessment was undertaken in accordance with the Environmental Assessment (Scotland) Act 2005 to consider the likely significant environmental effects of the draft Plan and draft Strategy.
 The Environmental Report setting out the findings of this assessment was also available for comment during the period of Parliamentary scrutiny.

 Transitioning to a Low Carbon Economy; Challenges and Opportunities for Businesses